mike99mac/minimy-mike99mac/README.md

 Following are some debugging resources.

-- Many, many debug statements have been added.
+- Many, many debug statements have been added to the code.
 In most classes, every function has at least one log statement when in debug mode with the class, the function, and the parameters passed.

 - Log files are in ``$HOME/minimy/logs``.
     - Show the log files.